Doors (72, 73)

 Here's how all doors were prepared by me before the final paint.
 I wanted to restore and paint all areas that is not going to be visible by myself in order to save money.
 The visible areas I hand over to a professional painter.

-Since the chrome was so good on my original deflector windows, and the glass had some original, Swedish stickers, I had planned to repair the existing deflector window.
-But when I removed the glass with its frame, I realized that the shaft was in too bad shape (rust where it goes through its mounting/seat) for being repaired.
-Ok, maybe I at least could re-use the glass with their stickers in other frames.
-As I removed the glass from the frame I realized to things, it’s extremely easy to damage the (soft) frame when you remove the glass, and the risk for breaking the glass is probably high as well.
+Since the chrome was so good on my original deflector windows, and the glass had some original, Swedish stickers, I had planned to just clean up the original glass with its frame.
+But when I removed, I realized that the lower shaft was in too bad shape for having the frame being reused.
+The rust had eaten away a lot of material where the shaft goes through its mounting in the outer, fixing frame (i.e. the one that hold the large rubber sealing).
+Ok, maybe I at least could re-use the glass with their stickers in other glass frames?!
+As I removed the glass from the frame I realized two things, it’s extremely easy to damage the (soft) frame when you remove the glass, and the risk for breaking the glass is probably high as well.
 Ok, what about buying totally new deflector windows in order to save some time?
 When checking the prices on NOS windows I quickly realized that they were “too” expensive.

-Note, the pictures below come from the disassembly of several windows, not only from my deflector windows, in order to show different aspects of the windows.
+Note, the pictures above come from the disassembly of several deflector windows that I bought as spares and take parts from, not only from my original ones, in order to show different aspects of the windows.

 So, instead I went for restoring good parts from different deflector windows.
-I had a pair of spare windows from which I thought I could re-use frames etc but while dismantling them it turned out they were in too bad shape as well.
-I bought another pair from T Hanna in Germany for a very good price which had a lot of good parts.
-Unfortunately also here, the shaft of the glass frame were not good enough for me :-).
-Beside of that, all parts were restorable, including the outer frames, the ones that holds the large rubber sealings.
-Karasch where able to provide me with NOS glass with frames for a smaller fortune, still cheaper than complete windows though.
+I had a pair of spare deflector windows, that I sourced earlier, from which I thought I could re-use the glass and their frames etc but while dismantling them it turned out they were in too bad shape as well.
+I bought another used pair from T Hanna in Germany for a very good price.
+They had a lot of good parts but unfortunately also their shafts on the glass frame were not good enough.
+For me :-).
+Beside of that, all parts were restorable, including the outer, fixing frames.
+Luckily Firma Werner Karasch was able to provide me with New Old Stock glass with frames for a smaller fortune.
+Still cheaper than complete windows though.

 My unrestored, original deflector glass with its original, Swedish sticker.
-Note the typical rust on the the lower shaft…
+Note the typical rust on the lower shaft of its frame…

-I took my three pairs of deflectors windows completely apart and cleaned up, straightened out, sandblasted, polished, re-chromed, re-plated, painted etc all parts – those that were salvageable - as appropriate.
-Polishing the old stops for the window latches took its time… Remember, be verrrry careful when you work with the vertical aluminum pieces, use only wooden or plastic tools.
-In Sweden you cannot “re-chrome” aluminum any longer and as I’ve understood it, the same applies to many other countries.
+I took my three pairs of deflectors windows completely apart and cleaned up, straightened out, sandblasted, polished, re-chromed, re-plated, painted etc all salvageable parts as appropriate.
+Polishing the stops for the window turnbuckle/latches took its time… Remember, be verrrry careful when you work with the vertical aluminum pieces of the outer, fixing frame!
+Use only wooden or plastic tools.
+In Sweden you cannot “re-chrome”/bright anodize aluminum any longer and as I’ve understood it, the same applies to many other countries.

-When re-assembling the windows I used sunk-head aluminum DIN661 rivets to fasten the vertical aluminum pieces to the plated and painted outer window frame.
+When re-assembling the deflector windows, I used sunk-head aluminum DIN661 rivets to fasten the vertical aluminum pieces to the plated and painted outer, fixing frame.
 For the re-chromed stops, I used the same type of rivet for the vertical rivet, with their 4mm shafts 9mm long.
 The two horizontal rivets for the stops are DIN660 button-head aluminum rivets 4x8mm, with their heads filed to 1mm height.